Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Results

 \paragraph{Evaluation Metrics} Since PartNet shapes aligned to real-world ScanNet geometry do not have precise geometric alignments, due to inexact synthetic-real associations, our evaluation metrics aim to characterize the quality of part decompositions that fit well to the real-world geometry, as well as accurately represent complete object geometry.
 We evaluate \emph{accuracy} of the part segmentation with respect to the ScanNet object, and object \emph{completion} with respect to the complete object geometry from PartNet.

-\emph{Accuracy} measures part segmentation predictions with respect to PartNet labels projected onto ScanNet object geometry, as a single-sided chamfer distance from the partial ScanNet object to the predicted part decomposition (as we lack complete real-world geometry available for evaluation in the other direction).
+\emph{Accuracy} measures part segmentation predictions with respect to PartNet labels projected onto ScanNet object geometry, as a single-sided chamfer distance from the partial ScanNet object to the predicted part decomposition (as we lack complete real-world geometry available for evaluation in the other direction). \emph{Completion} evaluates a bi-directional Chamfer distance between the predicted part decomposition against the PartNet labeled shape.